noahc3/SDSetup/README.md

 * Suggesting a new package
 * Requesting a package be removed Homebrew SD setup
 * Reporting a redistribution clause license violation for a rehosted package
+* Any other issue with the site or it's packages

 ## Build
 Clone the repository and open the solution in Visual Studio.
 Build from there.